 Address: Kilometer 165 of the Medellín-Bogotá highway (or 259 km from Bogotá)

-Hours: Tuesday to Sunday including holidays: 9 am to 5 pm, closed on Mondays for maintenance.
+Hours: Wednesday to Sunday including holidays: 9 am to 5 pm, closed on Mondays (no holidays) and Tuesdays for maintenance.
 The aquatic attractions are open from noon to 4 pm during low season and open from 10 am to 5 pm during high season or on the weekends during low season.

 11. Plaza Botero